lubex96/tdc_lakehouse_2024/README.md

 - `rating.csv`: CSV file containing ratings about movies, from 1995 to 2015.

 Download these files and place them in `movies_dataset/`, or in the same folder where `movies_exercise.ipynb` is located.

+If you chose the cloned repo as the root folder, simply open the folder `movies_dataset` in the Jupyter file explorer, and click on `movies_exercise.ipynb`.
+Then, simply follow the instructions to complete the exercise.

+Otherwise, you should copy the file [movies_dataset/movies_exercise.ipynb](./movies_dataset/movies_exercise.ipynb) to your preferred folder and follow the exercise normally.

 ## Extra: Spark and Delta crash course